Guitar Teaching Advice: Learn How To Teach Guitar

 Guitar Teaching Principle #10: Treat Teaching Guitar Like A Business

-You become a much better guitar teacher when you treat teaching guitar like a business.
-This means your main goal must be to earn a lot of money in exchange for the value you provide to your students.
+You become a much better guitar teacher when you treat guitar teaching like a business.
+This means your main goal must be to earn a lot of money in exchange for the value you provide to your guitar students.
 This mindset makes you a better guitar teacher, because:

 Learn how to teach guitar better than anyone else in your area.